 iPad’s file management is no better

-iPadOS brought improvements in file management, but it's really barely more clear than it was before.
+iPadOS brought improvements in file management, but it’s really barely clearer than it was before.

 There are so many places your files can go.
 I didn’t really have a framework for where I should put my raw photos, working documents for online or offline use, etc. I’ve worked with a lot of different devices, and this one isn’t thought out from a UX perspective.